microsoft/react-native-windows/vnext/docs/NativeModulesAdvanced.md

 2. Register your native module
 3. Use your native module

 However, your app will be responsible for handling the code that the attributes would have otherwise provided.
 This guide will walk through those steps.

-## 1. Authoring your Native Module
+### 1. Authoring your Native Module

-Here is the same `FancyMath` native module, but we do not use custom attributes and going to implement registration of its members ourselves without using reflection.
+Here is the same `FancyMath` native module, but we do not use custom attributes and we're instead going to implement registration of its members ourselves without using reflection.

 *FancyMath.cs*
 ```csharp